 Comfort and Mobility

-We considered a few different aspects when assessing comfort, including fabric feel, range of motion, fit, adjustability, and ease of use.
-Much of this was evaluated in the field over repetitive use in different situations.
-For fabric feel, we tested each jacket with a short-sleeved shirt underneath to see how the inner fabric felt against the skin and to evaluate the neckline, cuffs, and pockets.
-Besides wearing the jackets for various activities, we also engaged in a set of predefined stretches completed in each one to assess the range of motion.
-We evaluated the cut of each jacket and how well it fit over layers.
-We also tested every feature that allowed us to customize the fit.
-And finally, for ease of use, we tested all the little details while engaged in activities in the field.
-We considered how smoothly zippers slid, how easy pit zips were to use, if drawcords were accessible, how well the hood adjusted to our head, and if phones, snacks, and keys fit in the pockets.
+We considered several aspects when assessing comfort, including fabric feel, range of motion, fit, adjustability, and ease of use.
+We wore each jacket with a short-sleeved shirt underneath to see how the inner fabric felt against the skin and to evaluate the neckline, cuffs, and pockets.
+We also engaged in a set of predefined stretches to assess each jacket's range of motion.
+We evaluated the cut of each jacket and how well it fit over layers, and assessed the adjustability features.
+We also considered how smoothly zippers slid, how easy pit zips were to use, if drawcords were accessible, how well the hood adjusted to our heads, and if phones, snacks, and keys fit in the pockets.

-The Stretch Ozonic became a tester favorite because of its high comfort level when busy in action, on a mountain or rock face, or just carrying gear quickly through a storm.
+The Stretch Ozonic became a tester favorite for its high comfort level when busy in action, on a mountain or rock face, or just carrying gear quickly through a storm.
 The fabric is lightweight, has a slight stretch, and aligns effortlessly with the body as you move.
-It is on the slightly roomier, longer side of the options we looked at, which helps expand coverage, comfort, and layering options.
+It has a slightly roomier, longer cut, which helps expand coverage, comfort, and layering options.
+For those seeking a similar stretchy design at a more affordable price, the REI XeroCloud 3L reminded our team of the Ozonic with its softer, stretchy, and flexible fabric.
+The Xerocloud can also easily pack into one of these pockets for those who have a full backpack or want to stow a jacket on their climbing harness.

-Close behind the Ozonic is the Black Diamond Fineline that also features a stretchy fabric and generous fit that's true to size and easy to layer.
-Although the hemline isn't as long as the BD Fineline, the stretchy fabric allows for a full range of motion, and the longer arm length makes this jacket perfect for consumers who prefer a little extra length in the sleeves.
-The hood is also helmet compatible, so that is a plus should you need to put your jacket on during the middle of a big climb or alpine objective.
+The Black Diamond Fineline also features a stretchy fabric and generous fit that's true to size and easy to layer.
+The stretchy fabric allows for a full range of motion, and the longer arm length makes this jacket perfect for those needing a little extra length in the sleeves.
+The hood is also helmet compatible, which is a plus if you need to wear your rain jacket during a big climb or while riding a bike.

 The Black Diamond Fineline Stretch offers one of the best combinations of water resistant protection within a comfortable and stretchy outer shell that allows for full range of motion and easy layering.